NII-DG/nii-dg/tests/example/README.md

-# Example for the nii-dg Library
+# Example for the NII-DG Library

 ## Example1: Packaging a Research Project as a RO-Crate